Gaza war protests in Australia: July – September

-2025
+2025 protests and counter-protests

-January – present
+New Year's Eve 2024

 On New Year's Eve, pro-Palestinian protest took place in Melbourne's Central Business District (CBD).
 During the demonstration, protesters entered a Starbucks café on Swanston Street, allegedly spitting at staff members and stealing merchandise.

+May and June 2025

 In May 2025, thousands of people in the cities of Melbourne, Adelaide, and Brisbane joined demonstrations to commemorate Nakba Day.

 In June 2025, a picket at SEC Plating in Sydney saw multiple protesters injured by police.
 Former Greens candidate Hannah Thomas was severely injured in the eye.

+August 2025 Sydney Harbour Bridge protest

 On 3 August, a large pro-Palestinian protest occurred on the Sydney Harbour Bridge and in Melbourne across the CBD and the King Street Bridge.

 On 24 August, following Israeli prime minister Benjamin Netanyahu escalating his personal attacks on Australian prime minister Anthony Albanese over the government’s decision this month to recognise a Palestinian state, more than 40 pro-Palestinian rallies were held nationwide.
 Organisers claimed about 350,000 attendees (including ~50,000 in Brisbane), while police estimated Brisbane’s crowd at closer to 10,000; police gave no figures for Sydney or Melbourne.

+After the 2025 partial ceasefire

+Another series of nationwide protests were held on 12 October.
+Despite a ceasefire coming into effect two days earlier, the marches criticised the ongoing Israeli occupation of Gaza and the West Bank.

+8 September 2025 clash between Jewish protesters

+Jewish Australian protesters clash with pro-Israel group at Bondi Beach.

+The protest was organised by Jews Against the Occupation, in support of the Gaza flotilla.

+One of the lead organisers was a Jewish woman who lived in the area.